 Key learning outcomes

-Through the master’s degree program in biotechnology you gain:
+Through the master’s degree in the field of biotechnology you:

-- Understanding of biotechnology theory and research, including human physiology and genetics, cancer, proteomics, genomics, and epigenetics.
+- Develop an understanding of biotechnology theory and research, including human physiology and genetics, cancer, proteomics, genomics, and epigenetics.

-- Knowledge of current industry practices, including biotechnology innovation and molecular biology techniques.
+- Build knowledge of current industry practices, including biotechnology innovation and molecular biology techniques.

-- Experience in experimental or case study design, scientific data analysis, writing and communication, ethical practices, and effective collaboration.
+- Gain experience in experimental or case study design, scientific data analysis, writing and communication, ethical practices, and effective collaboration.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least four courses on campus as part of your degree.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
+To fully experience Harvard, you take at least two courses on campus.

-- Complete your thesis.
-Working with a thesis director, you conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
+- If you choose the thesis track, you'll work independently with a thesis director to conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how scientific research is executed and communicated.

 Affordability is core to our mission.
-Our 2015–16 graduate tuition is $2,400 per course; the total tuition cost of earning the graduate degree is approximately $24,000.
+Our 2020–21 graduate tuition is $2,900 a course.
+The total cost of earning a graduate degree is approximately $35,000.